qemu/qemu/docs/specs/tpm.rst

     -drive if=pflash,format=raw,file=flash0.img,readonly \
     -drive if=pflash,format=raw,file=flash1.img

-  On Arm, ACPI boot with TPM is not yet supported.

 In case SeaBIOS is used as firmware, it should show the TPM menu item after entering the menu with 'ESC'.